-Recently, one of our guest bloggers at Addiction Campuses, Lorelie Rozzano opened up about her behaviors while in active addiction in her blog “Confessions Of An Addict (In Recovery).”
+Recently, one of our guest bloggers at Vertava Health, Lorelie Rozzano opened up about her behaviors while in active addiction in her blog “Confessions Of An Addict (In Recovery).”
 In the article, Lorelie explains, “My words were lies.
 I even believed the lies myself.
 When I felt guilty, I lied.
 When I was afraid, I lied.
 When I was angry or I felt cornered, I lied.
 If I was having a good day, I lied.”

 So often as family and friends, we are lied to and manipulated by our addicted loved one – usually someone who was once honest and thoughtful and considerate.
 It’s devastating to lose that trust that comes with a close relationship between parent and child, partners, spouses, grandparents and grandchildren.

 Even when you are armed with the truth, and the evidence to support it, when addiction is involved, there is a good chance that you’ll still be surrounded by lies.
 Dishonesty is a symptom of the addiction.

 This is because without lies, addiction cannot live; and without the truth – recovery cannot survive.